 Traffic, like death and taxes, seems to be unavoidable.
-But there are ways to minimise unproductive travelling time (more on productive travelling time in a bit).
+But there are ways to minimise unproductive traveling time (more on productive traveling time in a bit).

 If you’re driving, consider leaving home 15-30 mins earlier in the morning, and 15-30 mins later in the afternoon.
 By making a minor adjustment and staggering your departure time away from peak traffic, you might be surprised at how much better the roads are.
 You might also want to check out a traffic map or download a navigation app before you set out.
 You might have been taking the same route for years, but a slight adjustment to your usual roads could help you avoid the worst congestion.

 If you’re taking public transport, you can turn your commute into productive travelling time.
 Again, instead of mindlessly scrolling through social media or staring off into the space above a fellow passenger’s head, you can use the time to work, or learn something new.
 Use the Notes function on your phone to store some ideas, or draft a report, or even just to plan your grocery shopping.
 Answer some emails.
 Or look into some podcasts and audiobooks.
 These are often entertaining and informative, and you could learn a new skill without taking up any of your valuable workday or evening downtime.